philusdevs/Hykros-Lobby/content/simulacra/shiro.md

 <h4 style="text-align: center;"> Trait: Grievous </h4>

 When the weapon is fully charged, the next attack will inflict damage equal to 137% of ATK, and make the target grievous for 7 seconds, taking 20% extra damage.
+When in team play, grievous targets receive an additional 20% physical damage.

 <h4 style="text-align: center;"> Advancements </h4>